Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 ***

-Like other supervised algorithms, decision tree makes a trade-off between over-fitting and under-fitting and how to choose the hyper-parameters of decision tree such as the max deepth?
+Like other supervised algorithms, decision tree makes a trade-off between over-fitting and under-fitting and how to choose the hyper-parameters of decision tree such as the max depth?
 The regularization techniques in regression may not suit the tree algorithms such as LASSO.

+**Pruning** is a regularization technique for tree-based algorithm.

 [Fifty Years of Classification and
 Regression Trees](http://www.stat.wisc.edu/~loh/treeprogs/guide/LohISI14.pdf) and [the website of Wei-Yin Loh](http://www.stat.wisc.edu/~loh/guide.html) helps much understand the decision tree.